-Applied linguists have increasingly more positions for work in the world today and The Master of Applied Linguistics will train you for these jobs with a theoretical and practical foundation.
-Linguistics at the University of Melbourne is ranked No.13 in the world (QS World Rankings, 2016).
-This course brings a research component to your existing knowledge so that you’ll graduate with a competitive edge in language teaching, language assessment and language program evaluation.
+Applied linguists have increasingly more positions for work in the world today and the Master of Applied Linguistics will train you for these jobs with a theoretical and practical foundation.
+Linguistics at the University of Melbourne is ranked No.24 in the world (QS World Rankings, 2018) and No.1 in Australia.
+This course brings a research component to your existing knowledge so that you'll graduate with a competitive edge in language teaching, language assessment and language program evaluation.

 Who is it for?